remman11/EyenetTrainingcenter-SoftwareEngineering/readme.md

 - updated the database schema.
 - the admin module can now determine which active tab you are currently on

+# 4. February 25, 2018 2:07:00AM patch 4
+## Additions
+- added the course Maintenance
+- added the inquire page (guest can now inquire to the system)
+- added the proctor option when creating a Schedule
+- added a dropdown option for course in create schedule (list of courses are now properly displayed)
+- added the proctors / professors Maintenance
+## Notes
+- theres an unknown bug when adding and editing courseNames descriptions does not show.
+- theres an unknown bug that professor wont add to the database

 ### apparently the system is still at 30% of the development phase as of February 24, 2018 9:17:00PM
+### apparently the system is almost at 40% of the development phase as of February 25, 2018 3:00:00AM
 This should be the logs of the development process and shoud be the main reference for the progress percentage for the final Output.

 this should be added to the about page in the final phase.